Check out our Resources section for free tax guides, forms, and more!

 Florida has several state sales tax holidays, including:

 • Back-to-School.
-There are two sales tax holidays scheduled, one in the fall (August) and another after winter break (January).
+This tax holiday generally starts in late July, or early August, and runs for two weeks.
 Eligible items include clothing up to $100 per item, school supplies ($50 or less per item), personal computers, and related accessories that are $1500 or less.

 • Disaster Preparedness.
-This 14-day sales tax holiday typically kicks off hurricane season (May/June) and includes pet items, flashlights, tarps, generators ($3,000 or less), and many other items.
-In 2023, a second period was added in September.
+This sales tax holiday typically kicks off hurricane season (June) and includes pet items, flashlights, tarps, generators ($3,000 or less), and many other items.
+A second period was added in August/September.

-• Tools and Home Improvement.
+• Tool Time Sales Tax Holiday.
 This week-long tax holiday takes place in September.
 Items include those commonly used by skilled trade workers, such as power tools, boots, and toolboxes.

-• Freedom Week.
-This two-week summer sales tax holiday generally takes place in early July.
+• Freedom Month.
+This month-long summer sales tax holiday generally takes place in July.
 Admissions to state parks, museums, as well as many other entertainment events are tax-free.
 Certain outdoor, camping, and fishing supplies are also included.

 Florida Tax Resources